young-rex/social-via-email/Lemitar.md

 ## 3. Lemitar Body

-A Lemitar Body has two folds.
+A Lemitar Body has two dimensions.
 The first is structural: Body is a collection of software and features that the owner assembles, configures, and manages.
 The second is representational: Body is how others experience the person.
 When someone interacts with your Lemitar, they don't feel like they are using two or three of your apps — they feel like they are dealing with *you*, your representative.
 Body presents as a unified avatar to the outside world.

 One piece of software may provide one or more features, and a Body may include one or more pieces of software.
 The relationship between software and Body is many-to-many.
-To understand Body clearly, it helps to study body-vs-software and body-vs-feature separately.
+To understand Body clearly, it helps to study the relationship between Body and software, and between Body and features, separately.

 ### 3.1.
 Features as Human Abilities